mariohoyos92/http-afternoon/README.md

 The endpoint for all requests will be at `/api/blog/:id`.
 You should notice that we are using a URL parameter again.
 This will be available via: `this.props.match.params.id`.
 The URL will need to be dynamic, so use backticks and variable injection again.

-Let's start with `componentWillMount`.
+Let's start with `componentDidMount`.
 This is where we'll make a GET request for the selected blog post.
 In the `.then` of the get request, we'll parse out our `response.data` into multiple properties on `this.state`.
 Try and decide what properties those might be by using `console.log` on `response.data`.
 As always, add `.catch(console.log)` after `.then`

 Now we'll create the `updatePost` method for the PUT request.
 This is where our edit function comes from.
 A PUT request tells the server that you're changing some information that already exists, rather than adding new information. `axios.put` is set up the same way as `axios.post` -- two arguments: endpoint and body object.
 Follow the same pattern from `Add.js`.
 Don't forget `.catch(console.log)`